abhisheksingh3897/terraform-provider-wrike/Readme.md

 * `email` (string) - The email id associated with the user account.
 * `firstname` (string) - First name of the User.
 * `lastname` (string) - Last Name / Family Name / Surname of the User.
-* `userid` (string) - unique id of a user, where you can read the user detail.
+* `userid` (string) - unique id of a user.
 * `accountid` (string) - account id of owner/admin account.
-* `role` (string) - role of a user
+* `role` (string) - role of a user.
+Allowed values - User, Collaborator.
-* `external` (bool) - true for external user and vice-versa.
+* `external` (bool) - true for external user and Collaborator, false for Regular user.

 ## Exceptions

-* Update API should not update anything of the user.
-Wrike update their user details through console.
-* Also no API for deleting the user and activating/deactivating a user.
+* No API for deleting the user and activating/deactivating the user.
-* To read the user data, we need user USER_ID for fetch the user detail.
-You can get the USER_ID from the contact API. `https://www.wrike.com/api/v4/contacts`.